 Further details about High Performance Computing Cluster.

 Our NVIDIA CUDA Centre (NCC) GPGPU system is a multi-node / multi-GPU server that we use primarily to prototype machine learning (ML) algorithms and codes before they hit the University's "big" system Bede.
-The local system features the latest ML software stack mainly focusing around PyTorch and TensorFlow, and consists at the moment of four different subservers with different GPU generations.
+The local system features the latest ML software stack mainly focusing around PyTorch and TensorFlow, and consists at the moment of 48 GPUs (across different GPU generations) and 218 CPU cores.
+This cluster is regularly updated to meet modern ML requirements.

 The purpose is insight, not numbers.
-Based on Richard Hamming's famous quote, Durham's Computer Science hosts its own visualisation lab equipped with a set of freely movable large 3d screens, 3d autostereoscopic monitors that do not require glasses, and plenty of smaller kit.
+Based on Richard Hamming's famous quote, Durham's Computer Science hosts its own visualisation lab equipped with a set of freely movable large 3d screens (x15), along with racks of 4k screens (x9), a 3d autostereoscopic monitor that does not require glasses, and plenty of smaller kit.
 The lab allows us to visualise the large data we obtain from various machines and to interactively navigate through big result sets.
 It also allows us to play around with novel visualisation concepts – both from a software and a hardware perspective – and to prototype software that later runs in big visualisation centres.